iboyko21/frontend-application-design/chapter3/README.md

 ### What about useEffect

 React provides many other hooks besides `useState()`.
 The other common hook is called `useEffect`.
 This hook gets its name from the idea that it performs a *side effect* after rendering is complete.
 The `useEffect` hook is intended to replace code that was previously invoked in `componentDidMount`.
 Examples of side effects are:

 * fetching data from a server
 * moving the focus to an input element
 * Updating the document title

 The `useEffect` hook takes a function and an optional dependency as an argument.
 The Virtual DOM will add the effect function to a queue of functions to call, and then call them successively after the DOM is finished rendering.

 Managing the execution of effect functions without triggering an infinite loop is non-trivial.
 Rather than leading the student through the construction of this hook in a step by step manner, the student is encouraged to study the implementation in the `chapter3-solution` branch.

 ## Summary

 This chapter extended the simple Virtual DOM to include *hooks*.
 Hooks are functions provided by the Virtual DOM that permit components to modify information and execute functions that will then trigger a refresh of the DOM.

 There are rules to how hooks can be untilized to ensure that the DOM rendering is deterministic and does not result in infinite loops.

-With this foundational understanding, it is now time to start Part 2 of this course, and build an application using all of the modern convenicnes of the react Framework.
+With this foundational understanding, it is now time to start Part 2 of this course, and build an application using all of the modern convenicnes of the React Framework.

 ## References